 What does this mean for employees?
 Starting Wednesday, June 24, all of us will wear face coverings at all times inside THPRD buildings.

 What does it mean when we are outdoors?
-It means if we’re outdoors on THPRD property and can’t maintain the six (6) feet distance from another person, we must wear a mask or face covering.
+If we’re outdoors on THPRD property and can’t maintain the six (6) feet distance from another person, we must wear a mask or face covering.
 The Reopening Team wanted to allow staff working outside (operating mowers, equipment, etc.) where they aren’t close to others to be able to choose whether or not to wear a face covering.

 The district will provide each employee with two (2) face coverings for use.
 Please see your supervisor if you are currently working on-site to obtain.
 Staff teleworking now will be issued face coverings upon return to your facility.